JiayuREN1127/JiayuREN1127.github.io/_portfolio/example.md

 **I designed, built and tested it mainly on my own, using a template as the reference while being slightly helped by my friend.**
 You can find more details in the "Privacy and THANKS" section.

-Web name is bought from *aliyun*.
+Domain is purchased at *aliyun* platform.
-Template is from github project [agency-theme](https://github.com/raviriley/agency-jekyll-theme), built on *jekyll(ruby)*, *html*, *css*, and *java script*, I made some personalized and customized modifications to it.
+Template is from github project [agency-theme](https://github.com/raviriley/agency-jekyll-theme), built on *jekyll(ruby)*, *html*, *css*, and *JavaScript*, I made some personalized and customized modifications to it.
-Website is deployed by *Github Pages*, and your visit at the project is welcomed: [JiayuREN1127.github.io](https://github.com/JiayuREN1127/JiayuREN1127.github.io).
+Website is deployed via *Github Pages*, and your visit to the project is welcomed: [JiayuREN1127.github.io](https://github.com/JiayuREN1127/JiayuREN1127.github.io).

-My portfolio costs approximately no money but lots of time and energy.
+My portfolio costs approximately no money but a large amount of time and energy.
 Through the process, I have learnt:
 - basic usage of *html* and very little *css*
 - the common structure of a website and its project